afialapis/smorm/README.md

 import Smorm from 'smorm';
 ```

-A simple way to work with Smorm: create an unique
+A simple way to work with `smorm`: create an unique
 db connection to be used widely trough your app.

 ```javascript